Djonluc/DjonLuc-Evidence-Destruction/DOCUMENTATION.md

 ### Convoy Formation

-The convoy now spawns in a proper line formation with the evidence vehicle in the center:
+The convoy now spawns in a **single file line formation** with the evidence vehicle at the front:

-- **Evidence Vehicle**: Spawns at the center point (spawn coordinates)
+- **Evidence Vehicle**: Spawns at the front (spawn coordinates)
-- **Escort Cars**: Spawn to the RIGHT of center with 5.0m spacing
+- **Escort Cars**: Spawn behind the evidence vehicle with 5.0m spacing
-- **Escort SUVs**: Spawn to the LEFT of center with 5.0m spacing
+- **Escort SUVs**: Spawn behind the escort cars with 5.0m spacing
-- **Formation**: Vehicles maintain optimal spacing for convoy movement
+- **Formation**: Vehicles maintain optimal spacing in a single file line for convoy movement

 ### Debug Commands